dsaulsb1/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 Another study that could be performed to determine is an analysis on fuel efficiency.
+Possibly a linear regression analysis on the differences between city and highway fuel efficiency.
+I predict a null hypothesis highway mpg and none for city driving. for The following metrics can be included:

 -City/Highway fuel efficiency
 -Vehicle Statistics (type/weight)